clarkent86/dockerfiles/minecraft-server/README.md

 location, but still have multiple worlds with different server requirements in either persistent volumes or a downloadable archive.

-### Building an image with plugins

-You can also create your own Docker images by extending the `itzg/minecraft-server` image.
-The image contains an `ONBUILD` trigger that will copy a `plugins.yml` file from you build directory and download any plugins specified in it.

-You can read about the [`ToF-BuildTools` and how to use them here](https://git.faldoria.de/tof/server/build-tools).

-You can also find [an example](examples/ToF-build/) with a custom image in the examples dir.

 ## Running a PaperSpigot server

 Enable PaperSpigot server mode by adding a `-e TYPE=PAPER -e VERSION=1.9.4` to your command-line.